Spanish Texas: Settlement difficulties

 Shortly after Aguayo returned to Mexico, the new viceroy of New Spain, Juan de Acuña, marqués de Casafuerte, was ordered to cut costs accrued for the defense of the northern part of the territory.
 Acuña appointed Colonel Pedro de Rivera y Villalón to inspect the entire northern frontier.
 Beginning in what is now California in November 1724, Rivera spent the next three years inspecting the northern frontier, reaching San Antonio in August 1727.
 His reports of Los Adaes, Presidio Nuestra Señora de Loreto, and the presidio at San Antonio were favorable, but he was unimpressed with Presidio de los Tejas, whose 25 soldiers were guarding empty missions.
 The native population had refused to congregate into communities around the missions and refused baptism unless they were on the brink of death.
 Because the Indians were well-armed, the Franciscans were unable to compel them to join the missions.
 The frustrated missionaries finally petitioned the Spanish government for 50 soldiers to burn the Indians' houses of worship and force them to build homes near the missions.
 No troops were forthcoming.

 Rivera recommended closing Presidio de los Tejas and reducing the number of soldiers at the other presidios.
-His suggestions were approved in 1729, and 125 troops were removed from Texas, leaving only 144 soldiers divided between Los Adaes, La Bahía, and San Antonio.
+His suggestions were approved in 1729, and 125 troops were removed from Texas, leaving only 144 soldiers divided among Los Adaes, La Bahía, and San Antonio.
 The three East Texas missions which had depended on Presidio de los Tejas were relocated along the San Antonio River in May 1731, increasing the number of missions in the San Antonio area to five.
 The San Antonio missions usually contained fewer than 300 Indians.
 Many of those who lived at the mission had nowhere else to go, and belonged to small tribes that have since become extinct.